GnuBee Personal Cloud One

 generic.debrick

-GnuBee is provided with a Serial USB cable.
-From a Linux computer, you can get into the serial consol with: screen /dev/ttyUSB0 57600
+GnuBee is provided with a serial to USB cable.
+From a Linux computer, you can get to the serial console with: screen /dev/ttyUSB0 57600

 Basic configuration After flashing, proceed with this.